2nd Foreign Parachute Regiment

 The 2nd Foreign Parachute Regiment (2e Régiment étranger de parachutistes, 2e REP) is the only airborne regiment of the Foreign Legion in the French Army.
 It is one of the four infantry regiments of the 11th Parachute Brigade and part of the spearhead of the French rapid reaction force.

 Since the regiment's arrival from Algeria in 1967, it has been stationed at Camp Raffalli near the town of Calvi on the island of Corsica, south of mainland France.
-The regiment is also equipped with Véhicule de l'Avant Blindé (VAB).
+The regiment is also equipped with Véhicule de l'Avant Blindé.

 History

 Descended from the 2nd Foreign Parachute Battalion which served in Indochina, it fought in Algeria, and more recently in Kolwezi (Zaïre) during the Battle of Kolwezi in 1978.
 Having participated in all French exterior operations since 1970, the regiment has operated in Chad, Lebanon, and the former Yugoslavia since 1992, at Djibouti, Rwanda, in Central Africa and even Gabon.
 In 1997, the regiment was engaged in the Congo-Brazzaville during Operation Pelican (Opération Pélican).
 From 2002 to 2003, at the beginning of Opération Licorne, the regiment was engaged in the Ivory Coast.
 More recently in 2010, the regiment fought in Afghan theatre as part of the Brigade La Fayette (or Task Force La Fayette) as GTIA Surobi, code Battle Group Altor.

 The Parachute Company of the 3rd Foreign Infantry Regiment was created on April 1, 1948.
 The command of the company was given to a 23-year-old Lieutenant, Jacques Morin.
 He commanded the company from April 31, 1948, to May 31, 1949.
 Volunteers filled in the ranks from the foreign regiments present already in Indochina.
 Part of the 3rd Foreign Infantry Regiment, the parachute company operated under different battalions.
 Following a series of combat action operations in the most exposed sectors of the high regions and airborne operations in the Delta, the company was dissolved on May 31, 1949.
 At the time the company disbanded, it comprised three Legion officers, 14 Sous-officiers, and 92 corporals and legionnaires, all of whom were transferred to the 1st Foreign Parachute Battalion which had just disembarked in Indochina.